naviarhaiku190 – Poisoned Waterhole

 Our final collaboration with the Western Riverina Arts and curator Jason Richardson for the Crossing Stream project is a poem written by Peita Vincent.

-Poison Waterhole Creek near Narrandera owes its name to a tragic story (one of many) which happened when Europeans claimed the land, 200 years ago.
+Poison Waterhole Creek near Narrandera owes its name to a tragic story (one of many) that happened when Europeans claimed the land, 200 years ago.
 In the 1830s, several groups of Aboriginal families used to camp by the waterhole.
 Annoyed and eager to get rid of them, the local homestead owner poured drums of poison into the waterhole, killing many of them.
 You can read more about it here

 The author: